By Michelle Jayne, Yoga facilitator, therapist & coach

 Maya Angelou said people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 Remember, yoga is a healing art, not just an exercise routine.
 So embellish the language a little.
-Head to your nearest Thesaurus and start by looking up how many different words there are for breath, stretch, lift and turn, just to name a few.
+Head to your nearest Thesaurus and start by looking up how many different words there are for breathe, stretch, lift and turn, just to name a few.

-Your ability to say the exact same thing in a variety of different ways, will keep your students engaged and interested.
-The power of our ‘feeling’ cues, dives students deep into the experience of what is happening from the inside out, rather then the outside in.
-This means you will need to get in amongst your students, be in the experience unfolding and be mindful of
+Your ability to say the exact same thing in a variety of different ways will keep your students engaged and interested.
+The power of our ‘feeling’ cues dives students deep into the experience of what is happening from the inside out, rather then the outside in.
+This means you will need to get in amongst your students, be in the experience unfolding and be mindful of…

 3. Disempowering language

 This can be a tricky one.
-Sometimes it feels useful to have an open to interpretation comment thrown out there.
+Sometimes it feels useful to have an open-to-interpretation comment thrown out there.
 The only problem is, the habit detracts from clarity, intention and strength of our teaching instruction.

-Some of those instructions include:
+Some examples of disempowering instructions include: